i-am-ravi-prakash/leanrning/java/inheritance.md

 }
 ```

-4. **Heirarchical inheritance**: Multiple classes extending the features of a single class.
+4. **Multi-level inheritance**: Multiple classes extending the features of a single class.

 ```
 class A {